Frequently Asked Questions

 How do I choose a major/field of study?

-I have to complete a term by term plan for my Financial Aid Appeal.
+I have to complete Educational Plan for my Financial Aid Appeal.
 How do I do that?

 - Check eligibility